LazycoderAayu/Electricity-bill-.py/README.md

 ## 📜 About
 This is a **Python-based Electricity Bill Calculator** that helps you compute your electricity bill based on the units consumed.
 It currently supports only **popular cities in India** and includes key calculations based on electricity tariffs.

-🔹 Simply input the number of units, and it will estimate your bill amount.
+🔹 Simply input the number of units, and it will estimate your bill amount and you should also know your electricity provider.
 🔹 Built for quick calculations & accuracy.

 ## 🔑 Key Features
 ✅ Calculates electricity bills based on **popular Indian cities**
 ✅ Uses real tariff rates for better estimation
-✅ Simple and interactive CLI interface
-✅ Easy to expand for new locations

 ## 📊 States/Cities Included
 This program currently supports electricity bill calculations for the following **major cities in India**: